Super-Protocol/docs/docs/marketplace/orders/order/index.md

 <br/>
 <br/>

+During the testnet, the maximum running time for orders is limited due to limited computing resources.
+Refer to the [Testnet Limitations](/marketplace/limitations).

 When the order is complete, all unspent TEE tokens on the order balance automatically return to the customer's wallet.

 ### Get Result